Adroiti/docs-for-code-review-tools/tfsec/aws-elastic-search-enforce-https.md

-Pattern: Elasticsearch doesn't enforce HTTPS traffic
+Pattern: Use of HTTP for AWS Elasticsearch

 Issue: -